abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can maintain account security

 **Acceptance Criteria:**
-- [ ] Password change form हो
+- [ ] Password change form should be implemented
-- [ ] Current password field हो
+- [ ] Current password field should be implemented
-- [ ] New password field हो
+- [ ] New password field should be implemented
-- [ ] Confirm new password field हो
+- [ ] Confirm new password field should be implemented
-- [ ] Current password validate हो
+- [ ] Current password validate should be implemented
-- [ ] New password strength requirements हो
+- [ ] New password strength requirements should be implemented
-- [ ] Password change success message show हो
+- [ ] Password change success message show should be implemented

 #### Story 5.6: Address Book Management
 **As a** logged-in customer